hms-networks/node-red-contrib-kolibri/README.md

 There are two types of Node-RED nodes, __kolibri in__ and __kolibri out__, which can be used to exchange data with a Kolibri Broker (e.g. HMS Hub).

+## Attention:
+Since version the plugin version 1.0.0 we only support the Kolibri Protocol V3.2.
+Logging in with a Kolibri Version v3.2 to a Kolibri Broker will convert the user to a new format introduced in v2.0.
+After that it is not possible to use the original ('kolibri') protocol version with that user.
+If you want to continue using the older Kolibri Protocol version please use the plugin version 0.4.1.

+Please also keep in mind that the timestamp resolution changed since the kolibri protocol v2.0 to microseconds resolution.

+For more details about changes in v1.0.0 please see CHANGELOG.md or the release logs.

 ## Nodes Overview

 ### Kolibri in